workshops

 Somatic Skills Group with Kelly Gant, MA, LPCC, E-RYT

-6:00-7:00 PM (MDT)
+6:00-7:00 PM (Mountain Time)

 A six-week experiential group for adults who want to understand their nervous system and learn evidence-based tools for working with stress in daily life.